UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_03.md

-Notes: We saw in the previous slide deck how we could use the `bind` parameter of a selection to link it to the legend of the plot and highlight points by clicking the legend.
+Notes: We saw in the previous slide deck how we could use the `bind` parameter of a selection to link it to the legend of the plot and highlight points by clicking on categories in the legend.

-Here we create that same type of plot using the movie data set that we saw previously.
+Here we create that same type of plot using the movie data set that we just saw in the last slide.

-If this chart would have been static, it would not have been very effective since the many colors makes it hard to distinguish the different genres.
+At first glance, this chart does not look very effective, as the many genre categories are mapped to more colours than we can easily distinguish between.
+However, the chart we created is not static!

-But since we can click the legend to show the points from only a specific genre, this problem is alleviated.
+We used `alt.selection_single` and `alt.condition` to make it interactive, so that we can click the legend to show the points from only a specific genre.
+This alleviates the problem of having too many colour encodings that we cannot distinguish between.

+If we wanted to select multiple genres in the legend, we could have used `alt.selection_multi` instead of `alt.selection_single`.

 ---